dotnet/vscode-csharp/debugger.md

 Please place your feedback [here](https://github.com/OmniSharp/omnisharp-vscode/issues).

 ####Prerequisites / Known Issues / Notes
+* Requires .NET Core rc3-23829 or newer.
+These are daily builds of .NET Core that can be downloaded from the https://www.myget.org/F/dotnet-core/api/v3/index.json nuget feed.
+These are really daily builds of .NET Core and associated tools.
+So please continue if you want to dig in and have fun playing with new bits.
+But don't expect to go to production with those.
 * X64 only
 * In case you get this error on F5: *"No task runner configured -  Tasks.json could not be found"*, see the 'once for each project' section below.
 * If you don’t have mono installed you won't get IntelliSense.

 ###First Time setup
 1. Get Visual Studio Code
  * Install Visual Studio Code (VSC).
-Pick the latest VSC version from here: https://code.visualstudio.com/insiders Make sure it is at least 0.10.10.
+Pick the latest VSC version from here: https://code.visualstudio.com Make sure it is at least 0.10.10.
 2. Install Dotnet CLI
  * Install Dotnet CLI following the instructions here:  http://dotnet.github.io/getting-started
  * **Hint for Mac**: Dotnet CLI requires openSSL to work.
 Don't forget this!
 Execute: `brew install openssl`
+ * **Hint for Windows**: To be able to create portable PDBs you need a newer version of dotnet CLI.
+See section *Debugging Code compiled on another computer* below.
 3. Install C# Extension for VS Code
  * Open the command palette in VSC (F1) and type "ext install C#" to trigger the installation of the extension.
  * VSC will show a message that the extension has been installed and it will restart.